 At this moment, Letícia is writing the book Entre les langues, selected for the program Complices 2018-2019 from MAI – Montréal arts interculturels and for Montreal en Vitrine from the Conseil des Arts de Montreal.
 She is also writing the play Quand la mort ne vient pas selected for the grant Vivacité from Conseil des Arts et des Lettres du Québec and translating Guide d’éducation sexuelle pour le nouveau millénaire (Guia de educação sexual para o novo milênio), de Olivier Sylvestre.

-Fortunately, she is finishing her Certificate in Litterary Creation at UQAM this autumn and she still loves winter.
+She has just finished her Certificate in Litterary Creation at UQAM and she still loves winter.